ming053l/RTCS/README.md

-## Real-Time Compressed Sensing for Joint Hyperspectral Image Transmission and Restoration for CubeSat
+## Real-Time Compressed Sensing for Joint Hyperspectral Image Transmission and Restoration for CubeSat (TGRS)
 Coming Soon.